Karen Bradley: Parliamentary career

-Bradley was a member of the Conservative Party's A-List and was selected for Staffordshire Moorlands in July 2006.
-She was elected as the constituency's member of parliament at the 2010 general election.
+Bradley was a member of the Conservative Party's A-List and was selected as the prospective parliamentary candidate for Staffordshire Moorlands in July 2006.
+She was elected to Parliament at the 2010 general election as MP for Staffordshire Moorlands with 45.2% of the vote and a majority of 6,689.

 Following her election to Parliament in 2010, Bradley was a member of the Work and Pensions Select Committee between July 2010 and October 2012, the Procedure Committee between October 2011 and November 2012, and in May 2012 was elected co-secretary of the backbench 1922 Committee.

 In September 2012, Bradley was appointed as a junior Government whip.
 In December 2012, Bradley joined the Administration Committee, of which she was a member until March 2014.
 In February 2014, Bradley joined the Home Office as the Parliamentary Under-Secretary of State for Preventing Abuse, Exploitation and Crime.

+At the 2015 general election, Bradley was re-elected as MP for Staffordshire Moorlands with an increased vote share of 51.1% and an increased majority of 10,174.

 In July 2016, Bradley was appointed to the position of Secretary of State for Culture, Media and Sport by Prime Minister Theresa May.
 In late November 2016, she denied the appointment of Althea Efunshile, a former deputy chief of Arts Council England, as a non-executive director on the board of the state-owned broadcaster, Channel 4.
 She was criticised because Efunshile was a black female candidate while the other four candidates were all white men and were either appointed or re-appointed.
 This action led to a letter of complaint being sent to her by a cross-party group of MPs.
 On 12 December 2017, the government announced the appointment which her successor ratified.

+Bradley was again re-elected at the snap 2017 general election with an increased vote share of 58.1% and an increased majority of 10,830.
 In January 2018, Bradley was appointed Secretary of State for Northern Ireland after the resignation of James Brokenshire due to ill health.
 In July 2018, she came under criticism in the Northern Ireland Affairs Committee for failing to take action on British government discrimination against former soldiers and police.
 Andrew Murrison challenged her on her account of what she had done, and she said she would write to him.
 Sylvia Hermon commented: "I wait and wait for letters."